-This innovative dolly has multiple uses: for the handyman, glassworker, stained glass artist, sandblaster, doormaker and more
+The innovative super tilt dolly has multiple uses: for the handyman, glassworker, stained glass artist, sandblaster, doormaker and more

 The remarkable Super Tilt Dolly will help you to avoid back strain or injury as you maneuver unwieldy sheets of glass or plywood, load & unload your pickup truck, transport very heavy loads, handle fragile stained glass panels while negotiating uneven ground & narrow doorways.